UAVND/UAV-Image-Processing-Computer/README.md

 TODO: add for AMD gpus, will require a bit more work as there isn't much documentation

-Once docker is installed clone this repository and branch to your machine and use the following command in terminal to build one of the docker containers.
+Once docker is installed clone this repository and checkout this branch on your machine.
+Navigate to the UAV-Image-Processing-Computer repository and use the following command in the terminal to build one of the docker containers.
 This will not work without using sudo with this command.
+Replave (NAME) with what you want this container to be named.
 ###### CPU only
 ```
-sudo docker command TODO finish this
+docker build -t NAME .
 ```
 ###### GPU
 ```
-sudo docker:gpu command TODO finish this
+docker build -t NAME:gpu .
 ```

 ## Accessing the training data